InfinetyEs/Nova-Filemanager/docs/2.5/using-the-field.md

 FilemanagerField::make('Image')->displayAsImage(),
 ```

+You can use `rounded` and `squared` methods to customize the preview and global search as in [Image field](https://nova.laravel.com/docs/2.0/resources/fields.html#image-field).
+Default to `rounded`.

 ### folder

 Use this method to set an initial folder for your field.
 This method accept `Callable` or `String`.